awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-ipad-client.md

 **To download and install the client application**

-1. On your iPad, open [Amazon WorkSpaces Client Downloads](https://clients.amazonworkspaces.com/) and choose the **iPad** link\.
+1. On your iPad, open [Amazon Workspaces Client Downloads](https://clients.amazonworkspaces.com/) and choose the **iPad** link\.

 1. Download and install the application\.

-1. Verify that the Amazon WorkSpaces client application icon appears on one of the iPad desktops\.
+1. Verify that the Amazon Workspaces client application icon appears on one of the iPad desktops\.

 ## Connecting to Your WorkSpace<a name="ipad_connecting"></a>